 Investigations of aggregated security alerts are performed either by you or between you and Red Canary depending on the service you have.
 RedCanary aggregates all of the security alert data from your various sources and normalizes and correlates these for investigation.
 For specific security products, Red Canary provides you with our MDR service to manage your alert analysis.

 When you have the Red Canary MDR service, we support the triage and analysis of alerts across identity, network, and SaaS security products.
-This information provides you with extended visibility and prioritization of alerts.
-In addition, this process reduces the number of alerts you need to review and highlights the highest priority threats in your environment.
+This information provides you with extended visibility and the status of alerts.
+In addition, this process reduces the number of alerts you need to review.
 Learn more about supported alert sources for threat investigation.

-Once our analysts specify a priority and add additional analysis commentary to the alert, it’s assigned to you for review and remediation actions.
+Once our analysts specify an alert status and add additional analysis commentary to the alert, it’s assigned to you for review and remediation actions.

 Customer Alert Investigation

-Security alert data from source platforms that aren’t part of the MDR service are placed in your triage queue.
-You can investigate the alert data directly in Red Canary and have your analysts specify priorities, add notes, and assign remediation actions to members of your team.
+Security alert data from source platforms that aren’t part of the MDR service, including custom detectors you may create in your source platform, are placed in your triage queue.
+Please note that Red Canary does not review these.
+You can investigate the alert data directly in Red Canary and have your analysts specify alert status, add notes, and assign remediation actions to members of your team.

 Phase 5: Remediation

-Once security alert data has been reviewed and analyzed, address the identified threats for remediation.
+Once security alert data has been reviewed and analyzed, you should address the identified threats for remediation.

 Use automated playbooks to facilitate your remediation process.
-Playbooks take actions based on when alerts are placed in a specific status, assigned to a reviewer, or given a priority.
+Playbooks take actions based on when alerts are placed in a specific status, or assigned to a reviewer.
 When triggered, the playbook performs automated actions in Red Canary or in third party systems for notifications, ticketing, or remediation actions.

 For more detailed information about playbooks, see Getting started with automation.